 • Sports Injuries

 Active children participating in sports are susceptible to injuries that can cause upper back pain.
-Meanwhile, falls, collisions and repetitive motions can strain the back muscles and lead to discomfort.
+Meanwhile, falls, collisions, and repetitive motions can strain the back muscles and lead to discomfort.

 Example: A young gymnast who falls during practice might experience upper back pain due to the impact.